President & CEO

 Prior to CURE he served at his alma mater, Gordon College as the Director of Planned Gifts.
 He has a BA in Accounting and Business Administration from Gordon College.
 Rick serves on the board of Christian Ministries Foundation as well as the Generosity Counsel for the National Christian Foundation of North Texas.
 Rick enjoys traveling, reading, training and coaching the aspiring young athletes in his household.
 He and his wife, Sherrie, live in Frisco, TX, with their three children, Isaac, Matthew and Marliese.

-Tim Erickson joined CURE in 2006 and serves in a dual role as a VP of Development and the Operations Director for the CURE Hydrocephalus Program.
-Tim helps lead the development team and is responsible for building relationships with individuals, families, and foundations who are graciously supporting CURE’s mission.
-As the Operations Director for CURE Hydrocephalus, Tim has been responsible for partnering with the SVP of Specialty Programs to implement and oversee CURE’s growing network of Hydrocephalus Care Coordinators and partnering Hydrocephalus Treatment Locations currently in 10 countries around the world.
+Tim Erickson joined CURE in 2006 and serves in the role of VP of Development and Sustainability.
+Tim helps lead the development team and is responsible for building relationships with individuals, families, and foundations who are partnering with CURE.
+Tim also serves as an operations advisor for the CURE Hydrocephalus program, a program he helped launch in 2011, which currently includes a network of hydrocephalus treatment locations in 14 countries around the world.

-Tim is passionate about international ministry and spent a two year stint living in Honduras while working at an international school.
-He also spent three months working in Zambia and Zimbabwe doing economic development projects.
+Tim is passionate about international ministry and spent a two year stint working in Honduras at an international school.
+He also spent three months working in Zambia and Zimbabwe for an economic development organization.
 Tim has a BA in Economics and Accounting from Gordon College and an MBA from Penn State University.
+He continues to be a student of the Spanish language.
 He is an avid water skier, golfer, and guitar player.
-Tim and his wife Kiera live in New Cumberland, PA and are blessed with three energetic young kids – Isaiah, Isabel, and Micah.
+Tim and his wife Kiera live in central Massachusetts and are blessed with three energetic young kids – Isaiah, Isabel, and Micah.